iris-ua/iris_lama_ros/README.md

 #### Environment

 Use Docker if you want a containerized environment.
-A `Dockerfile` is supplied, and you can create the environment with
+A `Dockerfile` is supplied.

-    sudo docker build -t "ros2:Dockerfile" .

 If you are on an office network that blocks Google's DNS servers, [configure](https://stackoverflow.com/questions/44184496/configuring-options-for-docker-run/44184773#44184773) your DNS.
 It should be as simple as editing `/etc/docker/daemon.json` with your office's [DNS server](https://www.tecmint.com/find-my-dns-server-ip-address-in-linux/).

 To run the container, a suggestion is